gitpan/Spellunker/README.md

 # WHY DOES SPELLUNKER NOT IGNORE PERL CODE?

 In some case, Spellunker does not ignore the perl code.
 You need to wrap it by `` ``.

+# CONTRIBUTION

+You can send me pull-request on github

 # LICENSE